miklevin/MikeLev.in/_posts/2025-03-28-gsc-1000-row-limit-api.md

 [Pastes Jupyter Notebook]

 What did you think of the process?
 Worthwhile?
 Spammy?
 Legitimate?
-You know my opinions on the matter from the article itself, haha!
+You know my opinions on the matter from the article itself, ahaha!
 How would you improve it?

 **Gemini 2.5 Experimental**: Okay, reflecting on the Python script provided, which clearly generated the data and template I just worked with: